liborty/indxvec/README.md

 * **Unindexing** - given a sort index and some data, `unindex()` will pick the data in the new order defined by the sort index.
 It can be used to efficiently transform lots of data vectors into the same (fixed) order.
 For example: Suppose we have vectors: `keys` and `data_1..data_n`, not explicitly joined together in some bulky Struct elements.
 The sort index obtained by: `let indx = keys.sort_indexed()` can then be efficiently applied to sort the data vectors individually, e.g. `indx.unindex(data_n)`.

 ## Release Notes (Latest First)

+**Version 1.2.6** - Renamed trait `Mutsort` to `Mutops`.
+Renamed some `Vecops` methods for naming consistency.
+Made hashsort easier to use by removing the data range.
+Added `sorth`, equivalent to `sortm`, using hashsort instead of mergesort.
+Added a test.

 **Version 1.2.5** - Removed `revindex()` as its effect was a duplication of generic `revs()`.
 Added mutable version `mutrevs()`.